 This extent is how far the observer can see, usually in raster format.
-In other words, if you look in 360 degrees, this is what is visible to the observer.
+In other words, if you look at 360 degrees, this is what is visible to the observer.

 What are visibility applications?

-Although line of sight and viewshed are both visibility analysis, they produce different results.
+Although the line of sight and viewshed tools are both visibility analysis, they produce different results.

 Whether it’s line of sight or a viewshed, both enable you to understand distance with sight.
-While line of sight carves out a straight line as obstructed and non-obstructed, viewshed dictates all visible areas from an observer’s point of view.
+While the “line of sight” tool carves out a straight line as obstructed and non-obstructed, viewshed dictates all visible areas from an observer’s point of view.